yasufum/dpdk-installer/README.md

 If you are in proxy environment, set http_proxy while running rake or define it directly in `group_vars/all` and use `site_proxy.yml` instead of `site.yml` at running ansible playbook.
-Rake script selects which of them by checking your proxy environment, so you don't need to specify it manually if you use rake.
+Rake script asks you to use proxy by checking your proxy environment.

 ### Configuration for DPDK

 For DPDK, You might have to change params for your environment.
-DPDK params are defined in group_vars/{dpdk spp pktgen}.
+DPDK params are defined in `group_vars/dpdk`.
+It is same as pktgen and SPP.

   - hugepage_size: Size of each of hugepage.
   - nr_hugepages: Number of hugepages.